-Square footage comes at a hefty premium, especially if a business is in a highly desirable area.
-In restaurants with small floor plans, maximizing seating capacity while keeping the space comfortable and inviting is possible—with the right strategy.
+Post-COVID, restaurant spaces across the nation are rethinking their design.
+They may be downsizing to work better for to-go and takeaway while still offering seated dining.
+Square footage still comes at a hefty premium, especially if a business is in a highly desirable area.
+In restaurants with small floor plans, it is possible to maximize seating capacity while keeping the space comfortable and inviting — with the right strategy.

-There are simple and affordable ways to create the illusion of a roomier space, from installing glass partitions to using light to your advantage.
-Follow these interior design tips to make your restaurant feel welcoming and spacious.
+There are simple and affordable ways to create the illusion of a roomier space and help patrons feel comfortable.
+From installing glass partitions to using light to your advantage, follow these interior design tips to make your restaurant feel welcoming and spacious.

 Large mirrors instantly give a room more depth.
 They also reflect artificial and natural light to make a room brighter, during both day and night.
 Here are some tried-and-tested tips for using mirrors:

 - Angle a mirror toward a focal point to give the illusion of depth in the space.

 - Hang a variety of mirrors next to each other on a single wall; they’ll reflect light, add depth to the space, and create an eclectic focal point.

 - Place a large mirror near a window to reflect the outside.
 This creates an especially nice look if there are trees or greenery outside your building.

 - Use glass or mirrored tabletops to reflect light and make the space feel more expansive.